MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-220-National-Environmental-Policy-Act-NEPA-Compliance/section-220.6.md

 (ii) Reconstructing a power line by replacing poles and wires.

-(3) Approval, modification, or continuation of minor special uses of NFS lands that require less than five contiguous acres of land.
-Examples include, but are not limited to:
+(3) Approval, modification, or continuation of special uses that require less than 20 acres of NFS lands.
+Subject to the preceding condition, examples include but are not limited to:

 (i) Approving the construction of a meteorological sampling site;